cysic-labs/ZPrize-23-Prize1/Prize 1A/README.md

 The final correctness of the submission will be tested using randomly sampled test inputs/outputs that are not disclosed to the competitors during the competition.
 Submissions that fail any test cases will be judged as incorrect and lose the opportunity to win the prize.

 ### Performance
 Given input vectors consisting of $2^{24}$ fixed elliptic curve points (bases), participants will compute a scalar multiplication of those bases with a set of four vectors of scalar elements from the associated BLS12-377 (or BLS12-381) G1 field in succession.
-Competitors will be provided with a set of test vectors to use while building the solution (of course, competitors can, and are encouraged to, use other vectors during the design and build process).
+The measurement of two curves will be in a sequential order.
+Competitors will be provided with test sample generator to use while building the solution (of course, competitors can, and are encouraged to, use other vectors during the design and build process).

-For scoring, solutions will be run using four randomly selected test vectors for both BLS12-377 and BLS12-381 curve as input across ten trials in total.
+For scoring, solutions will be run using four randomly selected test vectors for BLS12-377 and then BLS12-381 curve as input across ten trials in total.
 The winning submission will be the one with the lowest average latency across all ten trials and the two curves.
-More specifically, let $\ell_i$ be the lowest latency of the i-th run of MSM on BLS12-377 and $m_i$ be the lowest latency of the i-th run of MSM on BLS12-377, then the score is calculated as $\frac{1}{10}\sum_{i = 1}^{10} (\ell_i + m_i)$.
-If the participant only submits only one solution, then this equation can be modified accordingly.
+More specifically, let $\ell$ be the lowest latency of the 10 executions of MSM on BLS12-377 and $m$ be the counterpart on BLS12-377, then the score is calculated as $\frac{1}{2} (\ell + m)$.
+If the participant only submits only one solution, then a penalty factor (1.5) will be multiplied on the latency of the submitted curve.
+For instance, if a team submits solution only for BLS12-377 and the evaluated latency is $x$, then the score of this team is $1.5x$.
 Copy time for the bases to the device will not be counted (fixed base).
-Copy time will be counted for the 1st of the 4 sets of scalars will be counted, but not thereafter.
+The copy time starts when the set of random scalars are generated and finishes when the final results are transmitted to the host CPU.

 ## Hardware & Benchmarks
 Competitors will be given access to one of the following: